TimBiden/Pair-Programming/README.md

 # Pair Programming

 I created a pair programming app for school because screen sharing isn't pair programming, it's show and tell.

-It's still missing a few things I think are necessary for it to be a working app, but for the school project, and the time being, it's completed.
+The project is still missing a few things I think are necessary for it to be a fully working app, but for the school project, and the time being, I think the functionality is completed.
+Still have to make it not quite so ugly.

 A few things it still needs to be truly usable:
 - Voice communications
 - Notification of what line is being edited by other person
-- Text highlighting
+- Text highlighting (click & drag)
-- Language specific highlighting
+- Language specific highlighting (like highlightjs or prismjs)

 ## MVP Implementation: